Data Protection Privacy Statement

 Personal data in relation to statistical website information is retained for 12 months.

 Tynwald and its branches and its Committees may choose to make public any information that is submitted to them.
 Personal contact details are routinely redacted in advance of publication but your submission may include information that can be used to identify individuals.
 If there is any information in a Committee evidence submission which you do not wish the Committee to publish, or which you believe the Committee should not publish, you should include this request with your submission and explain why.
 The Committee will take your explanation into account in deciding whether, and if so how much, to publish.

 Any personal information you have given will be processed in accordance with the provisions of the Data Protection Act 2002 for the purposes of attributing the evidence you submit and contacting you as necessary in connection with its processing.

 Committee information is retained indefinitely and is passed to the Public Record Office after 25 years.

 Tynwald Precincts are monitored by CCTV cameras.
 Access to CCTV images is limited to the Seneschal and will be accessed only if an incident is recorded.

 CCTV images are retained for 30 days.

 Requesting information we hold about you

-If you require access to information we hold about you, please address your request to the Data Protection Officer.
+If you require access to information we hold about you, please submit a Data Subject Access Request and address your request to the Data Protection Officer.
 We will respond to you within 30 days of receipt of your request.
 (Contacting us: see below)